 If you have enjoyed this Maple Drizzled Apple Blueberry Loaf Cake you may also enjoy these:

-Fresh fruit adds a delicious moistness to any cake.
-Also, these gluten free Marshmallow Frosted Mango Cupcakes can also be made using regular wheat flour.
-Also no difference could be detected in a blind taste test.
-Enticing, fruit filled cakes are a million miles away from dry, moisture sucking, mass produced alternatives that are readily available in the shops.
+I love adding fresh fruit to cakes as it makes them deliciously moist.
+And fruit filled cakes are a million miles away from dry, moisture sucking, mass produced alternatives that are readily available in the shops.
 Most of all, home baked cakes not only taste so good, their flavour is far superior to most bought cakes.

 Whatever you are making, baking and creating in your kitchens, have fun preparing your feast.